 You may have suffered as a result of:

-- a delayed diagnosis, misdiagnosis of a gallbladder condition
+- a delayed diagnosis, misdiagnosis of gall stones

 - or injury caused during a medical procedure or operation involving the gallbladder or bile duct.